Popadic79/neuralab/README.md

 ## Features

+- ✅ **AJAX Submission** - No page reload, instant feedback (NEW in v1.1.0)
+- ✅ **Admin Settings Page** - Easy access to shortcode and settings (NEW in v1.1.0)
 - ✅ **Simple Integration** - Easy to use via shortcode
 - ✅ **Spam Protection** - Honeypot field to prevent bot submissions
-- ✅ **User-Friendly** - Clean, responsive form design
+- ✅ **User-Friendly** - Clean, responsive form design with smooth animations
 - ✅ **Email Notifications** - Sends submissions to site admin
 - ✅ **Copy to User** - Optional email copy sent to the submitter
 - ✅ **Form Validation** - Server-side validation for all fields
 - ✅ **Error Handling** - User-friendly error messages
-- ✅ **Data Preservation** - Form data persists on validation errors
+- ✅ **Graceful Degradation** - Works without JavaScript enabled
 - ✅ **Security First** - Nonce verification, input sanitization, and output escaping
 - ✅ **Extensible** - Hooks and filters for customization
 - ✅ **Translatable** - Internationalization ready

 ## Requirements

-- WordPress 5.0 or higher
+- WordPress 5.8 or higher
-- PHP 7.4 or higher
+- PHP 8.2 or higher

+**Note:** The plugin will not activate on PHP versions below 8.2 and will display a clear error message.

 ## Installation